 Statistical & Online Survey Advising

-Statistical Advising and Online Survey Advising Services - Spring 2017
+Statistical Advising and Online Survey Advising Services - Fall 2017

 Services for statistical applications include answering for basic, how-to questions about procedures and/or minimal interpretive help with the results of analyses when using Loyola-supported statistical applications or QDAs.
 For online surveys students are expected to self-train.
 However, assistance is provided for more complicated procedures, e.g., construction of consent forms, creating invitations, pre-populating survey fields, etc.